 In Dar es Salaam Parapanda Arts Lab in Tanzania.

-Ms. Simpson conceived, directed and produced several original physical theatre productions at Manhattan Class Company: D-Train, Take Me Home, Degas’ Little Dancer, and Research & Development.
-Other Off-Broadway and International productions include Raging Women and One Bad Man, Kurt’s Wife: A Story of Lotte Lenya, The Marital Bliss of Francis & Maxine, Better, Triptych, and two solo performance pieces entitled Trapped In Seven and Grey Gone.
-She is currently working on a new piece, SCOTTY.
+Fay conceived, directed and produced several original physical theatre productions at Manhattan Class Company: D-Train, Take Me Home, Degas’ Little Dancer, and Research & Development.
+Other Off-Broadway and international productions include Raging Women and One Bad Man, Kurt’s Wife: A Story of Lotte Lenya, The Marital Bliss of Francis & Maxine, Better, Triptych, SCOTTY, and two solo performance pieces entitled Trapped In Seven, and Grey Gone.

-Fay Simpson received her B.F.A. in Theatre & Dance from Colorado College and her M.A. from NYU’s Gallatin School.
-She is a member of the Actor’s Center.
+Fay received her B.F.A. in Theatre & Dance from Colorado College and her M.A. from NYU’s Gallatin School.
+She is a member of the Actors Center.